TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Sudoku.md

 * **Parity** - adjacent digits must alternate in parity (even/odd)
 * **Same Difference** - each pair of adjacent digits on this line has the same difference
 * **Thermometer** - cells along the thermo increase starting from the bulb end.
+* **Zipper** - digits an equal distance from the center of the line must sum to the digit in the middle of the linee

 ### Meta Constraints
 * **Dense Fog** - cells are obscured by fog which hides clues on the grid.
 Placing the correct digit on a cell will reveal only that cell.